You want your tree to be its best. To grow larger. To live longer. To look better.

 In forests, soils have nutrients galore.
 In our yards, that’s not often the case.

-As we sweep away leaves, twigs and fallen bark, we’re removing potential recycling of nutrients for the soil.
+As we sweep away leaves, twigs, and fallen bark, we’re removing potential recycling of nutrients for the soil.
 Additionally, the grass around our trees is unnatural and often outcompetes trees for available nutrients and water.
-That’s why we need to fertilize our trees with a slow-release fertilizer – to mimic nature and replace those lost nutrients.
+That’s why we often need to fertilize our trees with a slow-release fertilizer – to mimic nature and replace those lost nutrients.

 Look for signs that your tree is lacking nutrients in the soil.